brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-Whoever this entity was, they seemed obviously panicked at the idea that SYSTEM found them, as if it wasn't supposed to happen in the first place.
+Whoever this entity was, they seemed panicked at the idea that SYSTEM found them, as if it wasn't supposed to be found in the first place.